 Karl Foerster prefers full sun to partial shade for the proper development of showy, green foliage.

 The USDA hardiness zone of the hybrid grass is from 5 to 9.

-The plant does well in winter as well and therefore it is often considered a winter interest plant.
+The plant also does well in winter, so it is often considered a winter interest plant.

-The hardy plant grows happily in cold temperatures of the fall season.
+The hardy plant grows happily in cold temperatures during the fall season.

 In spring, make sure to plant the grass at a temperature below 75° degrees (24° C).

 Watering and Fertilizer

 Ideally, the grassy plant should be watered once a month.

 The flowering benefits from 17” – 24” inches of supplemental watering in the summertime and approximately 15” inches of supplemental watering in the winter season.